-Just concentrate on the thing that your eye is naturally drawn to.
+Just concentrate on the ‘object’ that your eye was naturally drawn to when you had that initial moment of inspiration.
 That is your subject.

 Okay, now I have my subject, what next?

-And conventional compositional techniques are what we are going to talk about next…
+And conventional compositional techniques are those pesky rules of composition again, which we’ll talk about next…

 3 All objects must be instantly recognisable to the viewer.

-Conventional compositional techniques include, making sure that the objects in your photograph are instantly recognisable by the viewer when viweing th eimage for the first time.
+Conventional compositional techniques include making sure that the objects in your photograph are instantly recognisable.
+That means instantly recognisable by the viewer when viewing the image for the first time.

 A tree must look like a tree, a horse must look like a horse.